Swim GuideAn easy way to find, explore and enjoy your local beaches!

 Historical status tells you whether a beach is usually open or posted, based on historical information in our database.
 If a beach is not in season, or if it is not being sampled reliably, Swim Guide will display the Historical status instead of the Current status.
 You can also turn your Android on its side (make sure your screen lock is turned off!) or tap the status button and “Graph” on the iPhone® in order to view historical information for many beaches in our database.
 Brand new beaches may not yet have enough historical information.

 Special status means we have manually set the status for a beach because we do not believe that the information in the database is reliable.
 This may be because sampling data is missing or because there have been changes at a beach.

 Yes!
-If you do *not* have a 3G iPad or access to a wifi connection where you want to use the app, you should load all the information you need before you leave home.
-See “Can I use Swim Guide without an internet connection”.
-The Android version looks different.
-Swim Guide 2.0 was released in May 2012 for Apple devices.
-The newest version of Swim Guide for Android is loaded with new features and will be coming very soon.
+If you do not have a 3G iPad or access to a wifi connection where you want to use the app, you should load all the information you need before you leave home.
+(See “Can I use Swim Guide without an internet connection”.)

 Swim Guide will only work on your Apple product if you have Location Services turned on, and if you allow Swim Guide to access Location Services.
 This setting can be found in your general preferences.
 On your Android device, make sure your GPS is enabled.